Review: “Sex at Dawn: The Prehistoric Origins of Modern Sexuality” by Christopher Ryan & Cacilda Jethá

 So let’s take a look at one of the many reasons to explore polyamory: Exploring and developing your identity.

-Healthy Reasons to be Polyamorous: Fulfilling Your Needs
+Healthy Reasons to Explore Polyamory: Fulfilling Your Needs

 While it’s important to recognise that there are many unhealthy reasons to begin exploring polyamory, these are outweighed many times over by the valid and healthy reasons there are to start this journey, either alone or with a partner.